get-glu/glu/docs/guides/gitops-implementation.md

 This is usually the last function call in a Glu system binary.
 It takes care of setting up signal traps and propagating terminations through context cancellation to the various components.

-Additionally, if you have configured any triggers and your invoking your glu pipeline as a server binary, then these will be enabled for the duration of the process.
+Additionally, if you have configured any triggers and are invoking your glu pipeline as a server binary, then these will be enabled for the duration of the process.

 ## Recap

 OK, that was a lot.
-I appreciate you taking the time to walkthrough this journey!
+I appreciate you taking the time to walk through this journey!

 We have:

 - Created a glu system to orchestrate our promotion pipelines with
 - Configured two sources (OCI and Git) for reading and writing to
 - Declared three phases to promote change between
-- Defined a resource type for carrying and our promotion material through the pipeline
+- Defined a resource type for carrying our promotion material through the pipeline

-The byproduct of doing all this, is that we get an instant API for introspecting and manually promote changes through pipelines with.
+The byproduct of doing all this is that we get an instant API for introspecting and manually promoting changes through pipelines.
-All changes flow in and out of our disperate sources, via whichever encoding formats / configuration langauges and filesystem layours we choose.
+All changes flow in and out of our disparate sources, via whichever encoding formats/configuration languages and filesystem layouts we choose.
 Additionally, we can add a dashboard interface for humans to read and interact with, in order to trigger manual promotions.